-Let's use as a start point an example of “cause within the problem”: the specialization of economy has promoted specialization in all professions, this approach has educated full generations of clever idiots, what Americans call “experts.”
-Once context is lost there's no way around, the problem is already contained by itself, problem and cause feed each other, from then on cognitive development is artificial.
-This is properly said a “vicious mind,” encrusted thinking that eventually explode (metastasis) on prolific production of “pies in the sky,” cancerous cell of today society.
+Let's start with an example of “cause within the problem”: the specialization of economy has promoted specialization in all professions, a trend that formed whole generations of intelligent idiots, what Americans call “experts.”
+Once context is lost there's no turning back, the problem is already self-contained, problem and cause mutually feed, from then on cognitive development is artificial.
+This is a “vicious mind” strictly speaking, the cancerous cell of current society, a cystic thought that eventually bursts (metastasis) on prolific production of “castles in the air.”

 Someone could blame the lack of values, in the moral sense.
 Moral is religion applied to practical matters.
 Reason has no effect on people, they're moved by fear, you need to use religion to educate them.
 The uncertainty at time to choose and take decisions by their own is an unbearable feeling for them, and since they go through life without actual personal goals they don't need to plan, they don't need “to think too much,” they just go with the flow.
-Any matter, be science, technology, art, all is interpreted and experienced from a religious point of view (i.e. ecology.)
+Any matter, be science, technology, art, all is interpreted and experienced from a religious point of view (eg ecology.)
 Fear is the boss.
-To change their consumer habits for cheaper ones to reduce production costs to big companies or to simply recycle people habits to keep them producing and consuming (moving money), you have to resort to the modern religion: fashion.
+To change their consumer habits for cheaper ones to reduce production costs to big companies or to simply recycle people habits to keep them producing and consuming (moving money,) you have to resort to the modern religion: fashion.
 And, what else is fashion besides “what everyone does”?